KERRCAM/jsonParser/README.md

-# JSON C parser
+# JSON Parser for C
-There is likely better alternatives but this is a library for parsing JSON files into C data structures.
+Working towards being a lightweight and easy to use C library for parsing large (or small) JSON files into workable C data structures for use in your programs.

-I personally have had issues doing this with other libraries on apple silicon so this aims to fill that gap using nothing system specific.

-Should result in less features but a more lightweight and more portable library for using JSON with C.